foundry-rs/book/src/reference/forge/forge-snapshot.md

 The results are written to a file named `.gas-snapshot`.
 You can change the name of the file by passing `--snap <PATH>`.

-By default, fuzz tests are not included in the snapshot.
-To include them, pass `--include-fuzz-tests`.
+Fuzz tests are included by default in the snapshot.
+They use a static seed to achieve deterministic results.

 Snapshots can be compared with `--diff` and `--check`.
 The first flag will output a diff, and the second will output a diff *and* exit with code 1 if the snapshots do not match.